DiscountGrocery/myopia-wiki/-Myopia/Characters/-Player/Sisava.md

 K

 #### Resistances
-A psychopathic mind reduces the power of emotional and mental effects on Sisava.
+Sisava's psychopathic mind reduces the power of emotional and mental effects.
 Their Yuan-Ti heritage also provides a natural resistance to poison.

 ***